Naqada culture: Physical anthropological studies

-In 2018, Godde assessed population relationships in the Nile Valley by comparing crania from 18 Egyptian and Nubian groups, spanning from Lower Egypt to Lower Nubia across 7,400 years.
-Overall, the results showed that the Mesolithic Nubian sample had a greater similarity with Naqada Egyptians.
-Similarly, Lower Nubian and Upper Egyptian samples clustered together.
-However, the Lower Egyptian samples formed a homogeneous unit, and there was a north-south gradient in the data set.
 In 2020, Godde analysed a series of crania, including two Egyptian (predynastic Badarian and Nagada series), a series of A-Group Nubians and a Bronze Age series from Lachish, Palestine.
 The two pre-dynastic series had strongest affinities, followed by closeness between the Nagada and the Nubian series.
 Further, the Nubian A-Group plotted nearer to the Egyptians and the Lachish sample placed more closely to Naqada than Badari.
 According to Godde the spatial-temporal model applied to the pattern of biological distances explains the more distant relationship of Badari to Lachish than Naqada to Lachish as gene flow will cause populations to become more similar over time.
 Overall, both Egyptian samples were more similar to the Nubian series than to the Lachish series.

-In 2023, Christopher Ehret reported that the physical anthropological findings from the “major burial sites of those founding locales of ancient Egypt in the fourth millennium BCE, notably El-Badari as well as Naqada, show no demographic indebtedness to the Levant”.
-Ehret specified that these studies revealed cranial and dental affinities with "closest parallels" to other longtime populations in the surrounding areas of northeastern Africa “such as Nubia and the northern Horn of Africa”.
-He further commented that the Naqada and Badarian populations did not migrate “from somewhere else but were descendants of the long-term inhabitants of these portions of Africa going back many millennia”.
+In 2023, Christopher Ehret reported that physical anthropological findings, performed by Keita and Zakrzewski, had found that the "major burial sites of those founding locales of ancient Egypt in the fourth millennium BCE, notably El-Badari as well as Naqada, show no demographic indebtedness to the Levant".
+Ehret specified that these studies revealed cranial and dental affinities with "closest parallels" to other longtime populations in the surrounding areas of northeastern Africa "such as Nubia and the northern Horn of Africa".
+He further commented that "members of this population did not migrate from somewhere else but were descendants of the long-term inhabitants of these portions of Africa going back many millennia".
+Ehret also cited existing, archaeological, linguistic and genetic data which he argued supported the demographic history.

-Genetic data on the Naqada remains
+Genetic data on Naqada remains

-Keita and Boyce (1996) noted that DNA studies had not been conducted on the southern predynastic Egyptian skeletons.
-Although, various DNA studies have found Christian-era and modern Nubians along with modern Afro-Asiatic speaking populations in the Horn of Africa to be descended from a mix of West Eurasian and African populations.
 Several scholars have highlighted a number of methodological limitations with the application of DNA studies to Egyptian mummified remains.
+Moreover, Keita and Boyce (1996) noted that DNA studies had not been conducted on the southern predynastic Egyptian skeletons.
+According to historian William Stiebling and archaeologist Susan N. Helft, conflicting DNA analysis on Egyptian mummies has led to a lack of consensus on the genetic makeup of the ancient Egyptians and their geographic origins.

+Although, various DNA studies have found Christian-era and modern Nubians along with modern Afro-Asiatic speaking populations in the Horn of Africa to be descended from a mix of West Eurasian and East African populations.